Nexedi/re6stnet/docs/re6stnet.rst

   re6st-registry --ca ca.crt --key ca.key --mailhost smtp.example.com
   re6st-conf --registry http://localhost/

-If `re6st-conf` is run in the directory containing CA files, ca.crt will overridden without harm.
+If `re6st-conf` is run in the directory containing CA files, ca.crt will be overridden without harm.

 Note that the registry was started without specifying the re6st IP of the main